Brexit without agreement

 The disciplinary procedure can be regulated in the contract of employment, the collective bargaining agreement and the internal policies of the company.
 The Statute of the Workers regulates the disciplinary dismissal and the procedure that the employer must follow in this case.

 What regime should an employer follow in a disciplinary or grievance situation?

 The employer must follow the procedure that are established in the contract of employment, Collective Bargaining Agreement or internal policies of the company.
 As a general rule, in the case of workers' representatives, a procedure with more formalities and guarantees is required.

 Is it frequent to find disciplinary regulations under the applicable CBA?
 What are the normal required steps for the employer?

+Very often collective bargaining agreements regulate the misconduct, sanctions and the disciplinary procedure to be followed in each case.
 In general, the steps to follow will depend on the need to initiate a contradictory inquiry or not.
 In the case of gross and very serious misconducts, the sanction must be communicated in writing to the worker and in the case of very serious misconduct the sanction must also be communicated to the representatives of the workers.